JrVerbiest/jrverbiest.github.io/README.md

 ## 🎓 Education

-- **Self-Education in Data Science, Machine Learning, and Data Engineering**

-  I began my data journey in late 2017, completing a series of online courses in data science and machine learning (see my [Udacity](https://github.com/JrVerbiest/Udacity-Projects) projects here).

-  I'm currently deepening my expertise in data engineering through a hands-on approach—working with platforms like Databricks on Azure, libraries such as Polars (a high-performance DataFrame library), and tools like Airflow (a workflow orchestration tool).
-To stay at the forefront of the field, I actively explore emerging paradigms — such as Data as a Product thinking — to ensure my skills stay aligned with modern data architecture principles.

-  Next on my journey: attending, in Sept., the [Dataminded Engineering Summer School 2025](https://www.dataminded.com/academy/winter-summer-school), to further deepen my knowledge and connect with industry experts.

 - **Doctoral degree in Engineering Science (PhD, dr.)**, Katholieke Universiteit Leuven, Leuven, Belgium, 2007.

   Funded by IWT PhD scholarship (active participation in drafting and preparation of the grant application)